ARMmbed/mbed-os-example-pelion/README.md

     |                          |
     +--------------------------+ <-+ 0

+  In cases where the MCU has two separate memory banks, it's appropiate to allocate the bootloader and base application in one bank, and KVSTORE storage at the begining of the second bank followed by a firmware candidate storage.

   - **Option 1:** Allocating credentials in internal memory

     **This is the preferred option whenever possible**.
-Make sure `TDB_INTERNAL` is type of storage is selected in `mbed_app.json`.
-Specify the base address depending on the available memory for the whole system.
-The size of this section should be aligned with the flash erase sector and allocate a mininum of 50KB aproximately.
+Make sure `TDB_INTERNAL` is the type of storage selected in `mbed_app.json`.
+Specify the base address depending on the available memory in the system.
+The size of this section should be aligned with the flash erase sector.
+The value should be multiple of 4 with a minimum of 24KB and upwards depending on the use case (for example the usage of certificate chain will increase the need of storage to hold those certificates).
 An example of this configuration can be seen for the `NUCLEO_F429ZI` platform in this application.

         "storage.storage_type"                      : "TDB_INTERNAL"
         "storage_tdb_internal.internal_base_address": "(MBED_ROM_START+1024*1024)",